 How do GS Step Promotions Work?

-At Empire Resume, we often get asked about the General Schedule (GS) system and GS step promotions.
+We often get asked about the General Schedule (GS) system and GS step promotions.
 We certainly understand why we get so many questions.
 The federal employee compensation system is complex and can be quite confusing.

 For example, GS step promotions do lead to pay increases, but not all pay increases are the result of promotions.
 When you’re promoted, your GS level increases, but your step level decreases.
 You can expect to receive an automatic raise on a yearly basis unless the President of the United States decides to cancel raises for the year.
 And it only gets more complex from there.